ArcasProject/WheresMyField/README.md

 ## Roadmap

 By building this web app with a modular architecture, we hope that future developers could enhance the features available and add additional features.

+Development should be guided by user desire.
+Our vision is mocked up on Balsamqiq (The_Vision_in_Balasamiq.xml file) and accompanied by a_user_story.md - do you agree?
+What would you like to see?
+What would you proritise?
+Comments and feedback welcome at roadmap issue.

 For example:
 * Similar keywords:
  * Strengthen your search by easily including additional keywords of interest and excluding irrelevant results
 * Author network: